mathesar-foundation/mathesar-wiki/meeting-notes/new-page.md

         - We need to make sure frontend and backend validation matches and that's a lot of work - probably unnecessary, will probably lead to inconsistencies in the implementation.
         - The backend will only validate length to make sure random data is not stored.
         - Frontend will enforce additional rules.
+        - Frontend cannot strictly rely on data from the backen

 - Format
     - Length = 255